 It seems that this pleasant entity of Alice Hagan Rice, who had long been a champion for the disadvantaged, is still interested in the work done for the poor at The Cabbage Patch Settlement House, and checks up on the living, trying to bring encouragement to volunteers, much to their surprise!

-The Cabbage Patch Settlement House * Mrs. Wiggs of the Cabbage Patch on Answers.com
+- The Cabbage Patch Settlement House * The story of The Cabbage Patch Settlement House

 by David Domine